StasBratanich/BullPgiaGame/README.md

 - If the color is also in the right place in the sequence, a black square will appear
 - If a color doesn't appear in the random sequence, the square will remain gray

+**When the sequence is guessed correctly, it will be revealed, and the game is won**

 ![image](https://github.com/StasBratanich/BullPgiaGame/assets/83605505/49cc451d-970d-4b88-84f7-44c496857716)

 ***Until the user has the correct guess***